IftachSadeh/ctaOperatorGUI/README.md

     export PYTHONPATH=$ctaBaseDir:$PYTHONPATH
     export POLICY_SERVER=False
   ```
-  These are also defined in the `setEnv.sh` script.
-This script should be sourced before the package is run in a new session.
+  These should be sourced before the package is run in a new session.

 - Check that setuptools work (should just exit with no error):
   ```bash